Sally Lilienthal: Career

-By the time of Lilienthal's death in 2006, the Ploughshares Fund had given nearly $50 million to the cause of nuclear disarmament, mostly toward startup research, and had become (according to the Washington Post) "the largest grant-making foundation in the United States focusing exclusively on peace and security issues."
+By the time of Lilienthal's death in 2006, the Ploughshares Fund had given nearly $50 million to the cause of nuclear disarmament, mostly toward startup research, and had become (according to The Washington Post) "the largest grant-making foundation in the United States focusing exclusively on peace and security issues."
 The Fund was an early funder and major supporter of the International Campaign to Ban Landmines.
 The Ploughshares Fund also made a $3,000 grant "to send scientists from the Natural Resources Defense Council to Moscow for what resulted in a breakthrough agreement allowing the installation of seismic monitoring equipment, which proved that a nuclear testing ban could be verified" and a $5,000 grant to Massachusetts Institute of Technology physicist Theodore Postol for him "to finish a technical paper that exposed the Pentagon's exaggerated claims of the effectiveness of Patriot missiles during the Persian Gulf War."

 Lilienthal died on October 24, 2006, at the California Pacific Medical Center in San Francisco, at the age of 87, from a bone infection that led to pneumonia.
-In an interview with theWashington Post upon her death, George Perkovich, vice president for studies at the Carnegie Endowment for International Peace said: "Sally was an absolutely vital figure in supporting researchers, policy activists and scientists in the U.S. and overseas who were trying to change government policies while [governments] were inflating the powers of nuclear weapons.
+In an interview with The Washington Post upon her death, George Perkovich, vice president for studies at the Carnegie Endowment for International Peace said: "Sally was an absolutely vital figure in supporting researchers, policy activists and scientists in the U.S. and overseas who were trying to change government policies while [governments] were inflating the powers of nuclear weapons.
 "The thing about Sally that was so great is she went out and hustled and raised that money, then gave it away, which is heroic. ...
 Sally had a lot of guts and wasn't afraid of anything."

 Lilienthal was survived by five children from her first marriage, two stepdaughters, and 11 grandchildren.
 Her husband Philip Lilienthal died of cancer in 1984.